-King Rama III later expanded and extensively renovated the temple.
+King Rama III expanded and extensively renovated the temple.
 The complex contains the largest collection of Buddha statues in Thailand.
 The collection also includes the 46m long Reclining Buddha.

 It was the earliest centre for public education in Thailand.
 UNESCO included marble illustrations and inscriptions within the temple in its Memory of the World programme.
 The traditional Thai medicine school is in the temple too.
-It is the birthplace of traditional Thai massage, still taught and practised in the temple.
+It is the birthplace of the traditional Thai massage, still taught and practised in the temple.

 It is also one of the oldest temples in Bangkok.
 It existed before King Rama I established Bangkok as the capital city.
 The temple’s original name was Wat Photaram and it is now Wat Pho.

 King Rama I moved the capital from Thonburi to Bangkok in 1782 and built the Grand Palace.

 He ordered construction and renovation on a dilapidated old temple site in 1788.
 During the works, King Rama I started to remove Buddha statues from abandoned temples across Thailand.
 He moved most of them to Wat Pho.

 In 1801, twelve years after the works started, the new temple complex became the main temple for King Rama I.